Chart Color Schemes

 The level of cultural diversity witnessed in Croydon South was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Croydon South's population showed high cultural diversity, with 21.0% born overseas and 15.5% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 44.0%.
-Judaism, however, was overrepresented at 0.4%, compared to 0.1% in Greater Melbourne.
+Croydon South had a higher than average cultural diversity, with 21.0% of its population born overseas and 15.5% speaking a language other than English at home.
+Christianity was the predominant religion in Croydon South, accounting for 44.0%.
+However, Judaism was overrepresented compared to Greater Melbourne, comprising 0.4% versus 1.0%.

 Frequently Asked Questions - Diversity